nearform/titus/docs/developers/README.md

 # Developers

 ## Documentation
 Documentation for projects and modules or tools produced for the project is of vital importance to ensure the long term knowledge sharing.
 With this in mind, Titus itself is heavily documented in the `docs/` folder in the root of the repository.
-We have also included a docs template package in `packages/` to make documentation for any part of the project a breeze.
+We have also included a docs template package in `packages/titus-starter-docs` to make documentation for any new part of the project a breeze.

 ## Packages
 Titus includes a number of applications and services out of the box.